JMet18/JMet18/README.md

 # About Me:
 👋 Hi, I’m @jamiemetcalfe18 or Jamie!
-I am a web developer!
+I am a web developer and IT enthusiast!
 I love making mobile responsive and user friendly sites that focus on responsive design.

-🌱 Currently I am working on learning the back end, and React.js.
+🌱 Currently I am working on learning React JS and studying for the CompTIA ITF+.

-💞️ I am looking to collaborate on open source, web development projects, and seeking internship oppertunities.
+💞️ I am looking to collaborate on open source, web development projects, and seeking internship and entry level oppertunities.

-📋 My Certs: Comptia Cloud Essentials +, Adobe Certified Associate: Web Design, Adobe Certified Associate: Dreamweaver, and Adobe Certified Associate: Photoshop.
+📋 My Certs: Comptia Cloud Essentials +, Adobe Certified Associate: Web Design, Adobe Certified Associate: Dreamweaver, Testout IT Fundementals Pro, and Adobe Certified Associate: Photoshop.

 # Skills:
 <h3 align="left">Languages, Frameworks, and Tools:</h3>